Why should I take surf lessons?

 Surfing is something that lots of folks attempt on vacation, shelling out some cash to rent a board and give it a try at a beach location. so, why should I take surf lessons?
 Anyone who’s actually tried surfing knows that it’s a serious, total-body workout.
 Surfing is not a leisurely beach activity.
 It’s a challenge and can be a thrill.
 You get to do it from the water while taking in the view of the beach.
 As an added bonus, surfers always just always seem so hip, cool and badass…who doesn’t want to be that?

-As tempting as surfing may be, the idea of just jumping on a board is intimidating if you’re a first time rider.
+As tempting as surfing may be, the idea of just jumping on board is intimidating if you’re a first-time rider.
 The Team Members at Liquid Shredder have given a few surfing lessons over the years.
 It seems the students never really knew what to expect beforehand.
 Some had questions that they wished someone could have answered before they ventured into the waves.